-Wacken Open Air Festival is held every August in the village of Wacken, Germany and has been running since 1990.
+Wacken Open Air Festival is held every summer in the village of Wacken, Germany and has been running since 1990.
 It features international Rock and Metal bands and is known as the biggest metal festival in the world and “The Holy land”.
 Wacken has a very international audience with around 30% coming from outside Germany.

 Wacken Open Air Festival Dates

 Checkout the List of European Metal Festivals for other festivals and dates.

 Wacken Open Air Attendance Capacity